evezuu/Mechanical-Wings/JOURNAL.md

 **Project:** Mechanical Wings
 **Design Time:** Approximately 42 hours

 This journal documents the design process behind the development of my wings.
 During this, I researching existing mechanisms, developed a functional concept, selected materials, planned the mechanical movement system, and learned about how the wiring works.
-The goal of the project was to create a pair of wings that could mechanically open and close through motorized movement.
+The goal of the project was to create a pair of wings that could mechanically flare and retract through motorized movement.

 ## Research and Initial Analysis (10 hours)